-From 2012-2015, Katherine has been recognized as a "Rising Star" in Business Litigation by Super Lawyers magazine.
+- Recognized as a "Rising Star" in Business Litigation by Super Lawyers (2013-2019)

-- Member, Maine State Bar Association
+- Maine State Bar Association

-- Member, American Bar Association
+- American Bar Association

-- Former Co-chair, Young Lawyers subcommittee, American Bar Association’s Commercial & Business Litigation Committee
+- Former co-chair, Young Lawyers subcommittee, American Bar Association’s Commercial & Business Litigation Committee

-“Class Actions 101: Mooting a Putative Class Action after Campbell-Ewald Co v Gomez” - Class Actions & Derivative Suits, American Bar Association Section of Litigation, October 2016
+- “Class Actions 101: Mooting a Putative Class Action after Campbell-Ewald Co v Gomez” - Class Actions & Derivative Suits, American Bar Association Section of Litigation (October 2016)

 - Kayatta, Katherine S. "FRCP 45 Proposed Amendments: Changing Subpoena Procedures."
-Real Estate Litigation, December 13, 2012
+Real Estate Litigation (December 13, 2012)

 - Represents building products company in consumer breach of warranty class action